-Hashtags are not the only aspect to growth on Instagram, there are many more factors, like engagement, content, understanding your audience, and more.
+Hashtags are not the only aspect of growth on Instagram, there are many more factors, like engagement, content, understanding your audience, and more.
 All of these factors I cover in my free 7-day Instagram course, which you can find out more about and join here.

 - Some more useful free Instagram tools can be found here.

 - Start a free trial of Tailwind for Instagram here.

 - Create engaging posts, videos, stories, etc. with Canva.

 If you want to read this later, please save it to Pinterest.